Playhouse Cinema: Sale to Princess Cinemas and revival as The Playhouse Theatre (2018-present)

 On February 12, 2018 the building was sold to the Tutt family, owners of the Princess Twin Cinemas in Waterloo, who were looking to expand their revival house cinema business to the City of Hamilton.
 After spending a year renovating the theatre (reducing its seating to 300) it reopened as The Playhouse Theatre on March 1, 2019, with a soldout screening of Cinema Paradiso (1988) and Cold War (2018) attended by then mayor of Hamilton Fred Eisenberger.
 The Tutts spent a reported $450,000 on renovations ($555,000 CAD in 2025).
 On March 21, 2019, a refurbished neon Playhouse Theatre sign was installed on the building's facade by Scott Jackson.
 The refurbished sign was bought from a collector and originally hung on the front of Brantford, Ontario's iconic Sanderson Centre.

 The Playhouse Cinema's renovated concession stand, standing where several rows of seats stood pre-renovation.

 The revived theatre aimed to screen films not shown at Canada's dominant cinema chains like Cineplex, Imagine or Landmark.
 Playhouse began screening a mix of recent Oscar-nominees such as A Fantastic Woman (2017) and Phantom Thread (2017), arthouse hits like Eraserhead (1977) and restorations of films like Emeric Pressburger and Michael Powell's classic A Matter of Life and Death (1946).

 In its first year of business, the new Playhouse sold 5,000 memberships and attracted 50,000 patrons, which sustained the business through the shutdowns in 2020 due to the COVID-19 pandemic.
 The theatre shut down March 17, 2020 due to the provincial lockdown and re-opened with social distancing and mask mandates for its patrons in July 2020.
 The Playhouse faced further closures due to lockdowns from November 2020 to July 2021 and a 3-week lockdown in January 2022, but re-opened permanately in February 2022.

 In August 2021, the theatre started using a refurbished 35mm projector that theatre manager and projectionist Jacob Tutt had been working on since 2020.
 Parts were sourced from scrapyards and collectors, including cast iron pedestals that were used in Expo 67 and lamp houses from Longview, Texas.
-The Plahouse became the 4th cinema in Ontario at the time with a 35mm projector and first used the projector to screen a 35mm print of Quentin Tarantino's Once Upon a Time in Hollywood (2019).
+The Playhouse became the 4th cinema in Ontario at the time with a 35mm projector and first used the projector to screen a 35mm print of Quentin Tarantino's Once Upon a Time in Hollywood (2019).